 - What are the different roles of a leader? - What does a coach do?
-And why is it important for leaders to also be a coach? - Qualities of a coach - Four Universal Communication Principles (Dr. Angeles Arrien)
+And why is it important for leaders to also be a coach? - Four Universal Communication Principles (Dr. Angeles Arrien) - Trust Equation - Active listening and other leadership communication skills - Fundamental skills of a coach

-Class 2 - Fundamental Skills of a Coach
+Class 2 - Discovering the Coach Within You

-- Trust Equation

-- Active listening and other leadership communication skills

-- Fundamental skills of a coach
+- Qualities of a coach

 - Identifying coaching opportunities

-Class 3 - Discovering the Coach Within You

 - Impactful coaching dialogue

 - T-GROW Model

 - Coaching exercise

-Class 4 - Becoming a Leader Who Coaches
+Class 3 - Becoming a Leader Who Coaches